The first step: reducing our environmental impact

 Frequently asked questions

-We know that the production of our raw materials is ba&sh's biggest impact in terms of greenhouse gas emissions generated and strain on biodiversity.
+The production of raw materials is ba&sh's main area of concern in terms of greenhouse gas emissions and pressure on biodiversity.

 We have defined a framework to monitor and improve social performance in our supply chain.

 Each partner must commit to our supplier code of conduct and comply with a number of ethical principles.

 We conduct social audits of our entire supplier base.
 If non-conformities are identified, we support our suppliers in implementing corrective action plans to contribute as much as possible to the rapid and sustainable transformation of our industry.